Francis Stephenson: Playing career

 Francis enjoyed two exceptional seasons in Super League, which resulted in selection for the England World Cup squad in 2000.
 A transfer to Wigan Warriors on the back of these fine performances followed but his period at the JJB was hindered by injury problems.

 A move to London Broncos came in 2002 and Stephenson soon established himself as a prominent member of the Broncos pack.

+In late 2005, Hull Kingston Rovers signed Francis Stephenson from the London Broncos.
+Stephenson, who had served as club captain, agreed to a two-year contract.
+He is known for his role in team coordination and his leadership within the squad and the locker room.